We love our new GENERNATOR!

 Alternatively, you can leave your existing regulator in place and the included instructions explain how to wire it up as a junction box.
 In this way, your existing regulator serves as a fuse for your new GENERNATOR but remember that it will melt should there be a short, which is why the fused dummy regulator is a better choice.

-NOTE: If you have a positive ground car, we have also shown a diagram that allows you to remove the regulator entirely.
+- For POSITIVE GROUND cars, we have also shown a diagram that allows you to remove the regulator entirely.
 Wire it up per the diagram without the control box in place.
 In the small diagram shown "WITHOUT DUMMY REGULATOR" the "D" and "F" terminals shown are on the GenerNATOR, NOT on the control box (because it's not present in this scenario).
 We still recommend using the dummy regulator for fused protection.